-Water dogs are those dog breeds which have historically been bred to retrieve game from water.
-The term can also refer to any dog breeds which are known to love water.
+Water dogs are dog breeds which have historically been bred to bring back water-bound game – for example, ducks and geese.
+Nowadays, the term can also refer to any dog breeds which are known to love water.

 Why do dogs like the water?

-Many dogs seem to love water, especially in comparison to their feline counterparts.
+Many dogs seem to love water… especially compared to their cat counterparts!
 But why do dogs love water?
 Here are some possible reasons: